How to remove Kitchen Tap Spout

 2. Locking nut (also known as a shroud and looks like a wide ring around base of spout)

-3. Held in by the O Rings themselves i.e. No screw and No Locking Nut (not as common as 1. and 2.)
+3. Held in by the O Rings themselves i.e. No screw or No Locking Nut (not as common as 1. and 2.)

 In some taps it might be hard to find the grub screw as it looks like there is a locking nut (like a wide ring) but if the locking nut won’t turn then this might be held in place by a grub screw which will need to be removed.

 Unscrew the “shroud (locking nut)” that sits at the base of the spout by turning it anti-clockwise and then pull the spout upwards and out.
+Do NOT pull towards you.
+Always pull UPWARDS .
 This would apply to all UK Kitchen taps without grub screws where there is a locking nut.

 If your Kitchen Tap has neither a grub screw or a locking nut holding the spout in place then the spout has been designed in such a way as to remain inside the body of the tap by the shape of the spout and the O Rings.
 This might prove more difficult to remove and you might damage the spout unless you pull it upwards evenly because if this is not done properly you might strain / damage the spout.
 Some of these Spouts are designed as a ‘Push and Screw’ Spout to remove the Spout.